 A single Persistent Chat Server Front End Server can support 20,000 active users.
 You can have a Persistent Chat Server pool with up to 4 active Front End Servers supporting a total of 80,000 concurrent users.

 Persistent Chat Server is also supported on a virtual server.
 The virtual server can support up to 20,000 concurrent users if it matches the specifications of the physical server.
-We recommend four-core processors and 8 GB of memory.

 |Persistent Chat Server must be installed on an NTFS file system to help enforce file system security.
 FAT32 is not a supported file system for Persistent Chat Server.|